The Gateway To Work Experience Bursary

 • Retrospective applications for this bursary, or those for opportunities in academic year 2026/27

-• Work experience or internships considered to conflict with the principles or policies of the University or the Student charter.
+• Work experience or internships which conflict with both the principles and politics of the University and the Student Charter.
 More information on the University’s charter can be found on the University Legislation webpage.

 Apply here

-Ensure you have also retained the following for the application:
+Please also keep the following documents ready for your application:

 If you are a disabled or neurodivergent student and would benefit from additional support in completing your Gateway to Work Experience Bursary application, please contact workexperience@contacts.bham.ac.uk.